Best Baby Crib Mattress 2019

 Looking for reviews of individual crib mattress brands.
 Click here!

 The mattress comes with square corners for a tight fit, an internal fire barrier (no toxic chemicals) and medical-grade foam partially made from soybeans (making it just 7 to 10 lbs.).
 The mattress is easy to clean and made in the US.
 The company also touts its mattresses as hypoallergenic.
-Priced under $200, we thought this one was a good buy as competitors are creeping closer to $300.
+Priced at $196.90, we thought this one was a good buy as competitors are creeping closer to $300 and even $400.

 Got an unusual size crib?
 Moonlight Slumber offers custom sizes of their mattresses.
 That’s unusual as most makers sell one standard size.